 A look at what makes a good microsite, how they differ to a website & some great examples.

 In previous blogs, we’ve written about great digital data visualization experiences & digital annual reports; largely in the form of microsites.
 Today, we thought we’d go back to basics and explain a little about what a microsite is to us, and how we think they should be used.

 According to Wikipedia, a microsite is “microsite is an individual web page or a small cluster of pages which are meant to function as a discrete entity[within an existing website

 They entered our data visualization world through customers, via the digitization of their annual reports.
-Often used as a complimentary version to go with the print version.
+Often used as a complementary version to go with the print version.
 More recently, some have been accompanied by a short, printable summary, other microsites have even replaced the need for a printed report.

 For others, they became project pages, campaign pages, sub-brands pages, separate reports, or housing for design projects.
 Check out Time Magazine’s data viz link, for an example of a separate project page

 Check out the Time Magazine’s data viz Labs page to see how a series of microsites are hosted within a larger website.

 Marketing, branding, PR, interest generation, community outreach, and finally, simply making your project generally more awesome.
 We really like microsites because they tend to be born out of creativity, or the need to separate the project, design or idea from the parent brand or site, and allow it to find its own space.

 Sustainable reporting – this is one Datalabs made for a client last in 2015.
 It was in addition to their annual report, focusing on the sustainability of the business and it made sense to do away with print and go digital for the end product, what with saving the trees from an extended print run and al.

 Research Delivery – Commission a report, gather some great data, see a story worth telling, publish reports and…nothing.
 We love the idea of taking your awesome research out of the tables and pdf’s and into something interactive, exciting and useful.